Last updated: 9 August 2026 — Spectrum Energy Systems

 How Long Do Solar Panels Last in the UK?

+Solar panels last 25–30 years in the UK, and usually longer.
 Tier 1 monocrystalline panels installed in 2026 are warranted for 25–30 years at 87–90% of rated output.
 Real-world degradation is even better — around 0.3–0.5% per year on the panels we've monitored.
 Solis hybrid inverters last 12–15 years (one replacement per panel lifetime is normal).
 LFP batteries (Fogstar, Pylontech) last 15–20+ years at typical daily cycling.
 The UK climate is panel-friendly — temperature stability is in your favour.
 A well-installed Spectrum system today will run cleanly into the 2050s.

 Why this question matters